m-ld/sustainable-web-apps/spec/use-cases.md

 # Use-Cases

 This specification intentionally encompasses a wide range of end-user use-cases.
-No compromise should be necessary in building a [=sustainable=] app versus building an unsustainable one, for a large set of them.
+No compromise should be necessary in building a web app with the desirable properties versus building one without, for a large set of them.

 However, we are clearly not going to demonstrate radical improvements to every possible web app.
 So actually, our 'users' are the engineers who build those apps.
-We look at use-cases not only from the end-user perspective but also from the engineer perspective, to motivate our design hypothesis.
-In the context of this project, we especially want to consider cases that we can usefully demonstrate, taking the role of application developers ourselves; and still give confidence that the solution will scale to production features and workloads.
+We look at use-cases not only from the end-user perspective but also from the engineer perspective, to motivate the pattern.
+We especially want to consider cases that we can usefully demonstrate, taking the role of application developers ourselves; and still give confidence that the solution will scale to production features and workloads.

-The following use-cases are primarily drawn from the personal experience of the project team, both as users and as engineers.
+The following use-cases are primarily drawn from the personal experience of the authorship team, both as users and as engineers.

 ### Terminology